Geometry of second adjointness for p-adic groups: Introduction

 The paper is structured as follows.
 In section \ref{DCPsect} we collect necessary algebro-geometric facts about the wonderful compactification and related varieties.
 Section \ref{spn} develops the formalism of transferring functions between a $p$-adic variety and the normal bundle to its subvariety.
 Section \ref{alglem} contains some algebraic preliminaries.
 Those sections are mutually logically independent.
-In section \ref{consB} the results of the earlier sections are combined to get the desired map $B$.
+In section \ref{consB} the results of the earlier sections are combined to get the desired map $\Be $.
 In section \ref{2ndadj} second adjointness is deduced.
-In section \ref{intop} we formulate some properties of the map $B$, including the formula expressing it in terms of the inverse to the intertwining operator.
+In section \ref{intop} we formulate some properties of the map $\Be $, including the formula expressing it in terms of the inverse to the intertwining operator.
 In sections \ref{proRad} and \ref{prThm} we prove some statements stated in section \ref{intop}.
 The last section \ref{Plf} contains a generalization of Opdam's formula.
 In the Appendix (joint with Y.~Varshavsky) we describe a version of the normal bundle construction which allows to extend some statements about De Concini - Procesi wonderful compactification to reductive groups with a nontrivial center.

 We did not attempt to reach a maximal reasonable generality.
-In particular, Theorem \ref{AIBst} should admit a parabolic version which we do not discuss in this paper.
+In particular, we expect that the present methods can be used to obtain a generalization of some of our results (such as Theorem \ref{AIBst}) replacing a Borel subgroup by an arbitrary parabolic.

-{\bf Acknowledgements.} We are grateful to Joseph Bernstein to many discussions and explanations over the years.
-We also thank Michael Finkelberg and Yakov Varshavsky for some related discussions.
-The authors were partly supported by US-Israel Binational Science Foundation, NSF and ERC grants.
+{\bf Acknowledgements.} We are grateful to Joseph Bernstein for many discussions and explanations over the years.
+We also thank Michael Finkelberg and Yakov Varshavsky for some related discussions and Vladimir Drinfeld and Jonathan Wang for helpful comments on the text.
+The authors were partly supported by the US-Israel Binational Science Foundation, NSF and ERC grants.
+R.B. was partly supported by the Simons Foundation fellowship.